-Placements are integrated into this course from first year.
-Care is taken to slowly introduce you to placements to enable you to build confidence before teaching a class of pupils.
+Placements are integrated into this 5-year course from first year, with all undergraduate placements arranged for you.
+Care is taken to gradually introduce you to school placements, to enable you to build your knowledge and confidence before teaching a class of pupils.

-During the last two years of the course, students complete year-long placements at two diferent post-primary schools.
+During the last two years of the course, students complete year-long placements at two different post-primary schools.
 These placements are designed so that students not only obtain teaching experience, but also gain a whole-of-school experience through participating in parent-teacher meetings, timetabling etc. The complete five-year course is fully accredited by the Teaching Council in Mathematics and is awaiting further accreditation for Computer Science.

-The five-year course is fully accredited by the Teaching Council in Mathematics and is awaiting further accreditation in Computer Science.
+The five-year course is fully accredited by the Teaching Council of Ireland.